shaunplee/homebrew-asic/README.md

 This formula is keg only to avoid conflicting with the Homebrew core `tcl-tk`.

 ## ngspice@36
-Per the Zero to ASIC MPW9 install guide, the `ngspice` formula builds version 36.
+Per the Zero to ASIC MPW9 install guide, the keg only `ngspice@36` formula builds version 36.
+To add this to your path, run `brew link ngspice@36` after installing.